Leopard cat: Phylogeny

 The following cladogram shows the phylogenetic relationships of the leopard cat as derived through analysis of nuclear DNA:

+Archaeological evidence indicates that the leopard cat was the first cat species domesticated in Neolithic China about 5,000 years ago in Shaanxi and Henan Provinces.

 Distribution and habitat

 The leopard cat is the most widely distributed Asian small wild cat.
 Its range extends from eastern Afghanistan, northern Pakistan and large parts of the Indian subcontinent and Southeast Asia to the Russian Far East.
 It lives in tropical evergreen rainforests and plantations at sea level, in subtropical deciduous and coniferous forests in the foothills of the Himalayas at elevations above 1000 m.
-It is able to tolerate human-modified landscapes with vegetation cover to some degree, and inhabits agriculturally used areas such as oil palm and sugar cane plantations.
+It tolerates human-modified landscapes with vegetation cover to some degree, and inhabits agriculturally used areas such as oil palm and sugar cane plantations.

-In Afghanistan, it was reported in the 1970s from Jalalkot and Norgul in the Kunar Valley, and the Waygul forest of Dara-I-Pech District.
-It is rare in Pakistan's arid treeless areas.
+In Afghanistan, the leopard cat was reported in the 1970s in the Kunar Valley and the Waygul forest of Dara-I-Pech District.
+In Pakistan, it was recorded in the temperate forests of Murree Hills and the Kaghan Valley, and in the subtropical moist broadleaf forests of Margalla Hills.

+In India, the leopard cat has been recorded in protected areas of the Himalayas and their foothills, of the Terai and Dooars, the Brahmaputra Valley, Garo Hills and in the southern part of the Western Ghats.
+In May 2024, a leopard cat was recorded in Pench Tiger Reserve for the first time.

-In 2009, a leopard cat was recorded by a camera trap in Nepal's Makalu-Barun National Park at an elevation of 3254 m.
+In Nepal, a leopard cat was recorded in 2009 by a camera trap in Makalu-Barun National Park at an elevation of 3254 m.
 At least six individuals inhabit the survey area, which is dominated by associations of rhododendron, oak and maple.
-The highest elevation record was obtained in September 2012 at 4474 m in the Kanchenjunga Conservation Area.
+The highest elevation record was obtained in September 2012 at 4474 m in Kanchenjunga Conservation Area.

 In Thailand's Phu Khiao Wildlife Sanctuary, 20 leopard cats were radio-collared between 1999 and 2003.
-Home ranges of males ranged from 2.2 km2 to 28.9 km2, and of the six females from 4.4 km2 to 37.1 km2.
+Home ranges of males ranged from 2.2 to 28.9 km2, and of the six females from 4.4 to 37.1 km2.

 In China, it was recorded in the Changqing National Nature Reserve in the Qinling Mountains, in the Tangjiahe National Nature Reserve in the Min Mountains, in Wolong Nature Reserve and other protected areas in the Qionglai Mountains and Daliang Mountains between 2002 and 2008.

 In far eastern Russia, it lives close to rivers, valleys and in ravine forests, but avoids areas with more than 10 cm of snowfall.

 In the Japanese archipelago, the leopard cat is currently restricted to the islands of Iriomote and Tsushima.
 Fossils excavated dating to the Pleistocene period suggest a broader distribution in the past.